concrete-cp/concrete/README.md

 # Installation

-Please find compiled software in the [releases] section.
-Provided packages come with all required dependencies.
+Please find compiled software in the [releases](https://github.com/concrete-cp/concrete/releases/latest) section.
+Provided packages come with all required dependencies and scripts to run Concrete from the command line.

 You can also find published releases on Maven Central for easy inclusion in your Java/Scala project: